 The bread: Challah is a braided egg bread that is traditionally eaten on Shabbat and other Jewish holidays.
 It also happens to be our preferred bread for french toast.
 It's texture is similar to brioche.
 It's eggy and soft and oozes the feeling of home and tradition for Jewish people around the world.
 If you don't have challah available, you can easily substitute french bread, brioche, even a crusty artisan bread in a pinch.

-Looking to try something new?
-Here are some good resources for making your own challah.
-It’s a simple place to get started with bread making, and you’ll always know what to do with the leftovers!
+Want to make your own challah?
+Here are some good resources for learning how to bake challah.
+It's a simple place to get started with bread making, and you'll always know what to do with the leftovers!

 - Naomi Elberg's instagram page has everything you need to know and this youtube video will walk you through it step-by-step